pafable/ansible-packer-terraform-ec2-deploy/readme.md

 # Using Ansible, Packer, Terraform to Create AWS EC2 Instances

+## Project Objective
+The objective of this project is to create AMI using Packer, then use Terraform to provision EC2 instances, and finally Ansible to configure the instances instead of writing shell scripts.

 **1. Edit `secrets.json`.**

 In the packer folder edit `secrets.json`, give your AMI a name and AWS region to use.
 I'm using `us-west-1` region in this example.